jeffreymoro/jeffreymoro-dot-hugo/content/teaching/umd/engl245.md

 ### Movie review essay

 Cinema is a popular art form whose academic study emerged only after decades of its broader development.
 Much of our contemporary interaction with film criticism comes not from academia, but from popular reviews, whether traditional written reviews in newspapers and magazines or multimedia engagements on the internet.
 For this assignment, you'll review a film in a short (c.
 1000 words) essay.
 You should select a film that's new to you (in an ideal world, one that comes out during the semester, although the pandemic has made such a requirement difficult, if not impossible!) and not one that we discuss in class.
-You are welcome, however, to write about one of the four extra films that we screen outside of class.

 You can choose either to do the movie review essay *or* the editing project.
 You don't have to do both!